dklieb/share/IPs_and_subnets.md

 Using all of the the information based on the IP address and subnet examples above, we can now determine the following:

-- The IP for the device is 192.168.0.1
+- The IP for the device is 192.168.0.1.
-- The subnet mask for the device is 255.255.255.0
+- The subnet mask for the device is 255.255.255.0.
-- The combination of IP and subnet mask can be represented with the subnet prefix as 192.168.0.1 /24
+- The combination of IP and subnet mask can be represented with the subnet prefix as 192.168.0.1 /24.
-- The subnet can assign up to 245 IP addresses because it is a class C type subnet
+- The subnet can assign up to 245 IP addresses because it is a class C type subnet.

 ## Additional information
 - The Class D and class E subnets exist but they are not used for IP addresses and subnetting because they are often reserved for multicasting and experimentation on the network.
 - The 127.0.0.0-127.255.255.255 range cannot be used for assigning IP addresses on a network because the range is reserved for local host traffic only.
 - The 0 or 255 numbers in the last octet of an IP address range cannot be assigned to devices because they are reserved for broadcasting, and experimentation.
-- Multiple internal or external IP addresses can be assigned to a device, if that device supports such an implemementation.